USPS Fingerprinting Process (What to Expect + Other FAQs)

 You do need an appointment for USPS fingerprinting, and from my research, it appears that when you’re alerted to come to get fingerprinted, the staff gives you some options.

-You’ll receive an email saying that you have been invited to the next step, fingerprinting, and then you’ll be given a few days and times that you can choose from.
+You’ll receive an email saying that you have been invited to the next step, fingerprinting, and then you’ll be given a few days and times to choose from.

 What Is the Next Step After Fingerprinting for USPS?